squonkbadger/datathink-a3/algorithm.md

 `         For record in dataset`<br>
 `           If (record.year is >= value and record.year is <= end)`<br>
 `               Add record to results`<br>
-I do not quite catch the logic behind the year parameter - could you explain it to me?
+I do not quite catch the logic behind the year parameter - could you explain it to me?<br>
 `      If (parameter is "language")`<br>
 `         For record in dataset`<br>
 `           If (record.language is value)`<br>